McAnally–Hilgemann Racing: Truck No. 18 history

 Ankrum's No. 18 truck at Las Vegas Motor Speedway in 2024.

 In December 2023, it was announced that Tyler Ankrum would compete for MHR full-time, driving the No. 18 truck.
 Ankrum was able to qualify for the Truck Series Playoffs, eventually advancing to the Round of 8.

 Ankrum started the 2025 season with a 34th place DNF at Daytona.
-Two months later, he broke a 130-race winless drought at Rockingham.
+Two months later, he broke a 130-race winless drought at Rockingham..
+The win locked him into the playoffs and he advanced to the Championship 4, finishing 14th at Phoenix and 4th in points.

+Ankrum started the 2026 season with a 9th place finish at Daytona.